|Tuition fee type||Cost (per annum)|

 Our academic staff have years of professional experience behind them, as teachers, headteachers, department heads, inspectors and advisers.
 Members of the team have been involved in projects developing resources and materials for initial teacher training which have been rolled out nationally.

-Their expertise includes early reading and phonics, primary mathematics and science, modern languages and early years Early Years education.
+Their expertise includes early reading and phonics, primary mathematics and science, modern languages and early years education.
 Many have published work on the subject of primary education, and are well aware of the challenges you will face as a trainee teacher.

 The team is committed to your development and progression into an expert and highly successful primary school teacher.
 Last year staff were nominated by students for the Liverpool Students' Union Amazing Course team award.